Coherence-gated quantum devices via real-time weak measurement: Certified quantum random number generation

 Quantum random number generators span a hierarchy of trust assumptions~\cite{Herrero2017_QRNG_Review,Ma2016_QRNG}.
 At one extreme, \emph{fully device-independent} (DI) QRNGs derive randomness from Bell-inequality violation~\cite{Pironio2010_DI_QRNG,Liu2018_DI_QRNG}.
 At the other, \emph{trusted-device} QRNGs assume full knowledge of the source~\cite{Jennewein2000_QRNG,Symul2011_QRNG}.
 Our coherence-certified QRNG occupies intermediate ground.

 The min-entropy bound [Eq.~\eqref{eq:Hmin}] requires three conditions: (i)~the SME [Eq.~\eqref{eq:SME}] is a correct model of the qubit--measurement dynamics; (ii)~the measurement efficiency $\eta$ is calibrated to within the conservative margin provided by $\etaa < \etatrue$; (iii)~the estimator's coherence estimate does not systematically overcertify the true conditional coherence.
-With the composable bound developed in Sec.~\ref{sec:pointwise}, condition~(iii) is quantified: $\Pr[\hat{S}(T) > S_\mathrm{true}(T) + \varepsilon] \leq \delta(\varepsilon)$, where $\delta$ is given by Eq.~\eqref{eq:OU_bound}.
-This places our protocol in a \emph{model-certified} regime---stronger than a fully trusted device but weaker than semi-device-independent protocols that certify randomness from dimension witnesses alone~\cite{Li2011_SemiDI,Bowles2014_DimensionWitness,Lunghi2015_SemiDI}.
+With the composable bound developed in Sec.~\ref{sec:pointwise}, condition~(iii) is quantified through the joint acceptance--failure event: $\Pr[\hat{S}(T) > \Sth \,\wedge\, S_\mathrm{true}(T) < \Sth - \varepsilon] \leq \delta(\Sth, \varepsilon)$, where $\delta(\Sth, \varepsilon)$ is the failure probability defined in Eq.~\eqref{eq:delta_def} and tabulated for representative operating points in Table~\ref{tab:composable}; the OU bound of Eq.~\eqref{eq:OU_bound} is the special case $\varepsilon = 0$.
+This places our protocol in a \emph{model-certified} regime--stronger than a fully trusted device but weaker than semi-device-independent protocols that certify randomness from dimension witnesses alone~\cite{Li2011_SemiDI,Bowles2014_DimensionWitness,Lunghi2015_SemiDI}.

-Two features are specific to our approach: (i)~certification and bit generation occur in the same measurement cycle---no separate test rounds are needed; (ii)~the conservative-$\eta$ estimator suppresses overcertification, with the optimal ratio $\etaa/\etatrue$ given approximately by Eq.~\eqref{eq:rstar}.
+Two features are specific to our approach: (i)~certification and bit generation occur in the same measurement cycle--no separate test rounds are needed; (ii)~the conservative-$\eta$ estimator ($\etaa < \etatrue$) suppresses overcertification, as quantified in Secs.~\ref{sec:certification}--\ref{sec:pointwise}.